Click to read all about coronavirus →

-The Minority in Parliament wants the government to be candid with Ghanaians and release a load shedding timetable following the recent power outages across the country.
+The Minority in Parliament wants government to be candid with Ghanaians and release a load shedding timetable following the recent power outages across the country.

 According to the Minority Spokesperson on Mines and Energy, Adam Mutawakilu, the recent power outages are a reflection of the financial troubles facing the energy sector due to government’s mismanagement of the sector.